Nyasvizh: History

 Between 1764 and 1768 the city was occupied by Russian troops, and in 1772, at the First Partition of Lithuania-Poland, the library, which comprised circa 10,000 volumes, along with paintings and other art objects, was seized and transferred to St. Petersburg.
 Some books from the library were passed to the Russian Academy of Sciences.

 After the Second partition of Lithuania-Poland in 1793, Nieśwież was annexed by Russia, and renamed Nesvizh.
 In 1906, the Polish Society "Oświata" ("Education") in Nesvizh was established, but its activities were hampered by the Russian administration, before banning it at the start of 1910.
 In 1912 the Russian authorities also liquidated the Roman Catholic Charity Society in Nesvizh.

 After the fall of tsarist Russia, fighting broke out for control over the city and surrounding region.
 The city came under Soviet rule in early 1919 (Polish–Soviet War), the unsuccessful Nieśwież uprising by Polish residents took place during March 14–19, 1919.
 Nevertheless, Nieśwież was captured by the Poles on April 19, 1919, and was integrated into the reestablished Polish state.
+It became a powiat in the Nowogródek Voivodeship.
+In the 1921 census, 45.4% people declared Jewish nationality, 44.4% declared Polish nationality, 9.4% declared Belarusian nationality.

-It was became a powiat in the Nowogródek Voivodeship until the Soviet invasion of Poland in September 1939.
-During World War II it was part of the Byelorussian Soviet Socialist Republic from 1939 to 1941, but was occupied from 1941 to 1944 by the Germans in accordance with Operation Barbarossa.
-The town was liberated during Operation Bagration in 1944.
+Following the Soviet invasion of Poland at the start of World War II in September 1939, it was part of the Byelorussian Soviet Socialist Republic from 1939 to 1941, then was occupied from 1941 to 1944 by the Germans in accordance with Operation Barbarossa.
+The town was re-occupied by the Soviets during Operation Bagration in 1944.
 Nyasvizh's status as part of the Byelorussian Soviet Socialist Republic was solidified in accordance with the Potsdam Agreement.

 The Jews of Nesvizh

 The Jewish population in 1900 stood at 4,687, and approx. 4,500 on the eve of the German invasion, Operation Barbarossa.
 With the occupation from June 27, 1941, a Judenrat was established.
 On October 30, 4,000 of the town's Jews were murdered and the rest confined to a ghetto.
-On July 20, 1942, the ghetto was surrounded by Belorussian police and the German commander announced that the ghetto's population would be liquidated with the exception of 30 essential skilled workers.
+On July 20, 1942, the ghetto was surrounded by Belarusian police and the German commander announced that the ghetto's population would be liquidated with the exception of 30 essential skilled workers.
 The ghetto's underground organization, based on a Soviet-era Zionist group, called an uprising armed only with one machine gun, small arms but mostly knives.
 Most of the Jews were killed.
 A few escaped to nearby forests and joined partisan units, such as the Zhukov Jewish partisan unit.